The 5 Narrowest Buildings in the World

 #2 The Wedge – Millport, Scotland, United Kingdom

-The largest settlement across the Isle of Cumbrae’s bucolic landscape, Millport is known for its laid-back vibes, close-by sandy beaches and as it turns out, also as home to the former holder of the “World’s narrowest building” title.
-Built in 1875 along Millport’s iconic seafront, the Wedge owes its name to the odd shape of the building that widen the deeper it gets, somewhat resembling a wedge of cheese.
+The largest settlement across the Isle of Cumbrae’s bucolic landscape, Millport is known for its laid-back vibes, nearby sandy beaches, and, as it turns out, also as the home to the former holder of the “World’s narrowest building” title.
+Built in 1875 along Millport’s iconic seafront, the Wedge owes its name to the odd shape of the building that widens the deeper it gets, somewhat resembling a wedge of cheese.

-While its frontage measuring merely 47 inches or 1.19 meters, the Wedge’s widest part is 11 feet wide (3.35 meters), making it spacious enough for its own living room and kitchen at the ground floor as well as an upstairs bedroom with a shower and toilet.
-The house had dozens of tenants across its existence, including two families with children who lived in the premises simultaneously.
-Its current owner, 76-year-old Frances Melling, had to temporarily dismantle the building’s doorway so her precious furniture items could make their way inside.
+While its frontage measures merely 47 inches, or 1.19 meters, the Wedge’s widest part is 11 feet wide (3.35 meters), making it spacious enough for its own living room and kitchen on the ground floor, as well as an upstairs bedroom with a shower and toilet.
+The house had dozens of tenants throughout its existence, including two families with children who lived in the premises simultaneously.
+Its current owner, 76-year-old Frances Melling, had to temporarily dismantle the building’s doorway so her precious furniture could make its way inside.

 photography by: Finlay Fraser/ geograph.org.uk